pkmn/engine/docs/TESTING.md

   'rules'](https://github.com/smogon/pokemon-showdown/blob/master/config/CUSTOM-RULES.md)
 - the ordering of keyword arguments in Pokémon Showdown is not strictly defined
 - several of Pokémon Showdown's protocol messages are redundant/implementation specific
-- pkmn always returns a single 'stream' and always includes exact HP (ie. Pokémon Showdown's "omniscient stream") - other streams of information must be computed from this
+- pkmn always returns a single "stream" and always includes exact HP (i.e. Pokémon Showdown's "omniscient" stream) - other streams of information must be computed from this
-- [despite what it may claim](https://pokemonshowdown.com/pages/rng), Pokémon Showdown does **not** implement the correct pseudo-random number generator for each format (it implements the Generation V & VI PRNG and applies it to all generations and performs a different amount of calls, with different arguments and in different order than the cartridge).
+- [despite what it may claim](https://pokemonshowdown.com/pages/rng), Pokémon Showdown does **not** implement the correct pseudo-random number generator for each format (it implements the Generation V & VI PRNG and applies it to all generations and performs a different amount of calls, with different arguments and in different order than the cartridge)

 The integration test contains logic to configure Pokémon Showdown to produce the correct results and for massaging the output from the pkmn engine into something which can be compared to Pokémon